Brandbook example

 What is the next step after a brandbook?

 It's the perfect time to take a critical look at your website.
-After developing new brand guidelines, it is essential to ensure that your website is seamlessly consistent with the updated style.
+After developing new brand guidelines, it is essential to ensure that your website seamlessly matches the updated style.
 This means adjusting not only the visual elements such as colors, typography and imagery, but also optimizing the overall user experience and navigation to ensure consistency in branding.
 The goal is to create an online presence that is not only visually appealing, but also fully reflects the brand identity and provides a smooth experience for your visitors.